SM20598/MRCD/docs/user-guide.md

 3,1733232244.246222,-11.38113488883607,419.832506908778,13.05035379930804,-0.001305077430043593,0.002090431447356799,0.9868645309147559,0.1615311873653645
 ```

-### Survey-grade prior map
+---

+## Survey-Grade Prior Map
 Ground truth trajectories are derived from a survey-grade prior map of the campus environment.
 The map is constructed via stitching of pointclouds that have been recorded on campus.
 As the campus consists of a northern and southern area, two separate pointclouds have been created.
-The map is available for download from the [Download](https://sm20598.github.io/downloads) page.
+The map is available for download from the [Download](./download.md#survey-grade-prior-map) page.

 ![](graphics/Pointcloud_TUHH_01.jpg)<br>
 **Northern campus pointcloud**